Today, I have a video interview with Dan Go. Dan, and I chat about “How to Have the Best Workout of Your Life.”

 1) To wake up the nervous system.

-2) To lubricate their joints to make sure that they are ready for the workouts.
+2) To lubricate their joints to ensure they are ready for the workouts.

 Rick Kaselj, MS

-P.S. – I will come up with Part 2 of the interview, very soon.
+P.S. – I will come up with Part 2 of the interview soon.